influxdata/helm-charts/charts/influxdb3-enterprise/README.md

 of `0` for StatefulSet pods - the replacement can start under the same identity while the old pod is still running and writing.

-`shutdown.timeout` is passed to the server as written, and the chart never rejects it on its own.
-For the comparison it reads humantime's whole units, abbreviated or spelled out, from nanoseconds to years - `90s`, `1h 30m`, `2 minutes`, `1d` - with up to six digits per part.
+`shutdown.timeout` is passed to the server as written, and without a grace period the chart never rejects it.
+With one, the chart has to read the timeout to compare them, so it must be in humantime's whole units, abbreviated or spelled out, from nanoseconds to years - `90s`, `1h 30m`, `2 minutes`, `1d`.
 Upper-case `M` means months to the server, not minutes.
-A fraction such as `1.5h`, or anything else it cannot read exactly, is passed through without being compared.
+A fraction such as `1.5h` is rejected there; write `90m`.

 `shutdown.timeout` is honoured on 3.9.12 and later 3.9 images and on 3.11+; no
 released 3.10.x has it, so there the variable is unknown and ignored, and the